hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 Information about whenever a citizen meets the prevention/health promotion staff in a Danish municipality context.

 ##### Attributes
-* A reference to the ServiceRequest
 * Encounter class.
 The attriute holds a code which describe the place of delivery e.g. home visit or ambulatory.
 * The encounter start-time
 * The encounter end-time
 * A reference to the Citizen
-* A reference to the CarePlan that this encounter is a delivery of.
+* A reference to the CarePlan or PlannedIntervention that this encounter is a delivery of
 * A FHIR status attribute

 ##### Validation
-* One reference to the ServiceRequest may exists
 * One ond only one encounter class exists, and should be drawn from the standard FHIR-ValueSet
 * One and only one encounter start-time exists
-* One encounter end-time may exist
+* One and only one end-time may exist
 * One and only one reference to the Citizen exists
-* A reference to the CarePlan may exist
+* A reference to the CarePlan or PlannedIntervention may exist
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

 ## Condition